EWCACrypto2023/EWCACrypto2023.github.io/_posts/2022-05-12-call-for-talks.markdown

 <div style="padding-top: 60px;"></div>

-Details will be available closer to the event.
+Please fill out this form if you want to give a short talk (5 or 10 mins, TBD) on either your published or ongoing work.
+Those who are not presenting at CRYPTO are encouraged to take this opportunity to talk about your research.

-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSc7psXVVGNtUW_7TwpFum_tPwmuzwDlooA4mbQsv8Sqzgabxg/viewform?embedded=true" width="800" height="1375" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>
+<iframe margin-left="auto", margin-right="auto", src="https://docs.google.com/forms/d/e/1FAIpQLSc7psXVVGNtUW_7TwpFum_tPwmuzwDlooA4mbQsv8Sqzgabxg/viewform?embedded=true" width="80%" height="1375" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

 <div style="padding-bottom: 60px;"></div>